csameeerz/csameeerz/README.md

 - 👋 Hi, I’m Sameer Choudhary.
-- 👀 I’m interested in C++ Development, Machine learning and Deep Learning.
+- 👀 I’m interested in C++, Software Development, and Machine learning.
-- 🌱 I’m currently learning Advanced Algorithms.
+- 🌱 I’m currently learning Operating Systems, Computer Networks and Database Management Systems.
-- 💞️ I’m looking to collaborate on Machine/Deep Learning Projects.
-- 📫 How to reach me: csameeerz@gmail.com
+- 📫 How to reach me: sameeercy@gmail.com

 <!---
 csameeer0809/csameeer0809 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.